 It is a good practice to end each task with a conclusion.
 Summarize everything in simple words.
 There are no such rules that you must add a conclusion.
 A lot depends on your writing style.

-It is test takers who have to work on several problematic areas while explaining situations or graphs through essays, passages etc. With the help of our IELTS writing app, you can get the desired results in IELTS Academic and IELTS general writing tests.
+It is test takers who have to work on several problematic areas while explaining situations or graphs through essays, passages etc. With the help of our IELTS Tutorials Exam Practice App, you can get the desired results in IELTS Academic and IELTS general writing tests.
 Adopt the right strategies and techniques now.